Politics of Rhodesia: 1961 constitution

+1962 election

-The 1962 general election was a watershed for the country, since it resulted in the election of a Rhodesian Front government led by Winston Field that was committed to independence without majority rule and to the continued separate development of white and black communities in Rhodesia.
+The 1962 Southern Rhodesian general election was a watershed for the country, since it resulted in the election of a Rhodesian Front government led by Winston Field, which was committed to independence without majority rule and to the continued separate development of white and black communities in Rhodesia.
 The defeated United Federal Party led by Edgar Whitehead had been committed to gradual progress to majority rule.

 African nationalist groups objected to the 1961 constitution and urged those eligible to vote not to register, and those that had registered not to vote.
-Relatively few eligible Africans did register to vote, and B-roll voter turnout in the 1962 election was less than 25%.
+Relatively few eligible Africans did register to vote, and B-roll voter turnout in the 1962 election was less than 25%..

-Ian Smith and other Rhodesians claimed that this political arrangement would have resulted in an evolutionary transition to black majority rule which would have avoided the rushed transition that had caused difficulty in other African countries.
-But critics maintain that the stubborn refusal to make immediate and visible progress to majority rule in the early 1960s set in train events which are causing serious trouble in modern Zimbabwe to this day.
+Ian Smith and other Rhodesians claimed that this political arrangement would have resulted in an evolutionary transition to black majority rule, which would have avoided the rushed transition that had caused difficulty in other African countries.
+Critics maintain that the stubborn refusal to make immediate and visible progress to majority rule in the early 1960s set in motion events which are causing serious trouble in modern Zimbabwe to this day.

+Constitutional revisions in 1965

 In 1965 there were revisions to the Constitution that reflected the new status of the nation after UDI.
 Primarily, the revisions erased the rights of the British Government to legislate and act on behalf of Rhodesia, and provided for further constitutional amendments on a two-thirds majority of parliament.
 The Officer Administering the Government was to be the Commander-In-Chief of the Armed Forces.